American School of Bombay

 |Tweets by ASBIndia|

-We know who we are, we know what we have committed to, and we authentically and enthusiastically endeavour to pursue our mission: to inspire continuous inquiry; to empower students to be courageous, optimistic, and full of integrity; to pursue dreams; and to enhance the lives of others.
+We know who we are, we know what we have committed to, and we authentically and enthusiastically endeavor to pursue our mission: to inspire continuous inquiry; to empower students to be courageous, optimistic, and full of integrity; to pursue dreams and to enhance the lives of others.

-Students are digitally literate, inventive thinkers with strong communication, collaboration and interpersonal skills.
-We believe that mutual trust and respect are essential for healthy, enduring relationships and that practice and perseverance are essential to a culture of excellence.
+Students are digitally literate, inventive thinkers with strong communication, collaboration, and interpersonal skills.
+We believe that mutual trust and respect are essential for healthy, enduring relationships, and that practice and perseverance are essential to a culture of excellence.
 ASB recognizes each student's unique abilities and develops their individual skills to become compassionate citizens who understand that their choices can make an impact on the world.